10/1/2015 - Anitra D. Beasley, MD

 Editor: Paula J. Hillard, MD

-The metabolic syndrome is a cluster of risk factors – central obesity, dyslipidemia, elevated blood pressure, and hyperglycemia – which occur together and increase the risk of atherosclerotic cardiovascular disease and type 2 diabetes.
-Risk for development of the metabolic syndrome increases with elevated body mass index (BMI), sedentary lifestyle, and advancing age.
+The metabolic syndrome encompasses a cluster of risk factors including central obesity, dyslipidemia, elevated blood pressure, and hyperglycemia.
+Together these factors increase the risk of atherosclerotic cardiovascular disease and type 2 diabetes.
+Developing the metabolic syndrome is associated with elevated body mass index (BMI), sedentary lifestyle, low socioeconomic status and advancing age.
 Due to the increasing prevalence of obesity in the United States, metabolic syndrome is a common problem.
-In 2010, approximately 22% of adult women in the United States met criteria for the syndrome, with white non-Hispanic women having the highest incidence.
+As of 2012, approximately 35% of adult women in the United States met criteria for the syndrome, with white non-Hispanic women having the highest incidence.

 - HDL cholesterol < 50 mg/dL or drug therapy for low HDL cholesterol